Thai Town, Sydney: Culture

-Most of Thai Town's groceries sell Thai newspapers and magazines, including the Bangkok Post.
+Most of Thai Town's groceries sell Thai newspapers and magazines, including the English language Bangkok Post.
+In 2014, there were four newspapers and magazines distributed around Thai Town: Huahom, Thai-Oz News, Thai Press, and VR-Thai.
 Natui TV is a Thai news website established by Amy Chanta in Thai Town.
 The website is designed for Thais moving to or in Australia.

 The Thai Consulate in Sydney organises annual concerts performed by Thai singers; while bars and pubs around Thai Town sometime features Thai rock and pop music.
 Many Thai festivals, such as the Songkran Festival (Thai New Year) held every April, are celebrated in Thai Town.
+In 2015, the first Thai Town Lunar Street Festival was held to provide an opportunity to showcase Thai cuisine.

+Within the broader 'Asian Town' of Sydney, businesses and community members of Thai Town often interact and engage with individuals and businesses located in the adjacent Koreatown and Chinatown.
+This cooperation extends to cultural events such as Chinese New Year festivals.